 Porcelain bathtubs are still the most common types of bathtubs found in homes built before the 1970s.
 Furthermore, secondary bathrooms, whether in new or older homes, typically have at least one porcelain bathtub installed.
 The base for a porcelain bathtub can be either steel or cast iron.
 The porcelain itself is baked on ("enameling" the metal) during the manufacturing process.

-So what's the difference between a steel and cast iron tub?
-Steel-based tubs are narrower, lighter in weight, and more shallow than the nicer old deep and wide cast iron tubs (which also keep your tub water warmer longer).
+The difference between a steel and cast iron tub is this: Steel-based tubs are narrower, lighter in weight, and more shallow than the nicer old deep and wide cast iron tubs (which also help to keep your tub water warmer longer).
 Click on any image below to enlarge for easier viewing.

 With pictures and this measurement, we will be able to give you an accurate bid.
 The best pictures will include specific images of any damage (rust, chips, stains, cracks, pits), as well as an overall image of the tub so that I can see how it sits in the room.